Expats Talk about Health Insurance and Healthcare in Monterrey, Mexico

 Are common prescription medications available in Monterrey?

 "Yes, common prescription medications are available in Monterrey.
 Many pharmacies in the city carry a wide variety of medications, including both generic and brand-name drugs.
 Many of these pharmacies are open 24 hours a day, making it easy to get the medications you need.
-Additionally, many of the pharmacies offer discounts for those who pay in cash," wrote an expat living in Monterrey.
+Additionally, many of the pharmacies offer discounts for those who pay in cash," said one expat.

 "Most medicines are available without a prescription except for psychotropic and antibiotics.
-Generic medicines are freely available, this means that medicines in general cost a fraction of the price you'd be charged in, say, the USA," said an expat in Monterrey.
+Generic medicines are freely available, this means that medicines in general cost a fraction of the price you'd be charged in, say, the USA," remarked one expat in Monterrey.

 Do you have anything more to add about local medical facilities in Monterrey?